charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 # Authors <a name="authors"></a>

-Charles Rocabert, Eva L. Koch, Frédéric Guillaume.
+- Charles Rocabert

-# Copyright <a name="copyright"></a>
+- Eva L. Koch

-Copyright © 2021-2024 Charles Rocabert, Eva L. Koch, Frédéric Guillaume.
-All rights reserved.
+- Frédéric Guillaume

 # Publications <a name="publications"></a>